 In the first investigation, you’ll remotely access apparatus in a laboratory at the OU campus.
 You’ll be introduced to the principles and practice underlying the laboratory technique of spectrophotometry and will apply this knowledge to investigate the concentration of iron in nutritional supplements.

-In the second investigation, you’ll be introduced to theoretical and practical considerations associated with common microbiological and molecular techniques.
-You’ll apply this knowledge to conduct a series of online experiments to identify a microbiological contaminant and decide whether it can be treated with an antibiotic.
+The second investigation introduces you to theoretical and practical considerations associated with common microbiological and molecular techniques.
+You’ll apply this knowledge to conduct online experiments to identify a microbiological contaminant and decide whether it can be treated with an antibiotic.

 You’ll also have an opportunity to find and share an article relating to food safety as part of an informal online journal club with members of your tutor group.
-This is a great chance to develop your science communication skills and once completed you’ll have a chance to earn a digital microbadge.
+This is a great chance to develop your science communication skills, and once completed, you’ll have the opportunity to earn a digital microbadge.

 Topic 3: Investigating pesticides